 Here’s a basic guide to the taste and texture of the most common varieties:

 Classic and most commonly used tomato.
 Thick, juicy and meaty.

-Tender with a thinner skin and hardly any seeds.
+Pearl Tomatoes are tender with a thinner skin and hardly any seeds.

 Red Heirloom Tomatoes: